Female Grooming Styles Around The World

 Australia is home to Nads, an all-natural hair removal gel that waxes away unwanted hair.
 As you can imagine, most Australian women prefer laser hair removal and waxing treatments.
 Most remove their leg, underarm, and facial hair as well as hair in their bikini region.
 Australians are so into hair-free, smooth skin that many who don’t remove their hair are considered to be “free-spirited.”

 Most upper-class Indian women completely remove their leg, underarm, and pubic hair.
-Depilatories are incredibly common to use in India as a hair removal method, but laser hair removal is becoming an increasingly more popular method, especially as
+Depilatories are incredibly common to use in India as a hair removal method, but laser hair removal is becoming an increasingly more popular method, especially as laser technologies advance for darker skin tones.
+In fact, the chin, upper lip, underarms, cheeks,

 Hair today, gone tomorrow